openmobilityfoundation/mobility-data-specification/modes/micromobility.md

 - `trip_start`
 - `unspecified`

-Note that Providers should make best-effort to map their business logic onto these states, which are meant to provide a view of the fleet to an Agency.
-But if an Agency does not perform `agency_drop_off` or `agency_pick_up`, for example, they need not be included in the Provider's implementation.
+Note that providers should make best-effort to map their business logic onto these states, which are meant to provide a view of the fleet to an agency.
+But if an agency does not perform `agency_drop_off` or `agency_pick_up`, for example, they need not be included in the parovider's implementation.

-See [Vehicle Events][vehicle-events] for descriptions.
+See vehicle [Event Types][vehicle-events] for descriptions.

 [Top][toc]